Nettention/UmdhViz/README.md

-# UmdhViz
+# UMDH Visualizer
-UMDH Diff Visualizer
+UMDH Visualizer helps you read the UMDH compare output more easily.

 [UMDH(User-mode Dump Heap)](http://code.logos.com/blog/2009/04/how_to_use_umdh_to_find_native_memory_leaks.html) is a nice tool for capturing and analyzing memory status of Windows process.
 Example usage is: